2025 Northern Ireland Open: Round two (last 32)

 Ali Carter (pictured in 2013) won a against Jimmy Robertson with a of 135, but then withdrew for personal reasons.

 Tom Ford, who had withdrawn from the 2025 British Open due to a shoulder injury, stated that he was continuing to experience pain and discomfort while playing.
 However, he made breaks of 75 and 78 as he defeated Wakelin 4–1.
-Yuan Sijun beat Long 4–2, and Trump made one half-century break as he defeated Page by the same score.
-Hill won three consecutive frames with breaks of 66, 77, and 58 to lead Hawkins 3–1 at the mid-session interval.
+Yuan Sijun beat Long 4–2, and Trump made one break as he defeated Page by the same score.
+Hill won three consecutive frames with breaks of 66, 77, and 58 to lead Hawkins 3–1 at the mid- interval.
 Hawkins tied the scores at 3–3, but Hill made a 92 break to win the deciding frame.
-Hill afterwards paid tribute to his opponent, saying "[Hawkins] is one of the greats and such a tough player to beat."
+Hill afterwards paid tribute to his opponent, calling Hawkins "one of the greats and such a tough player to beat."
 Higgins lost the first two frames against Pang Junxu but then won three in a row, making a century of 126 in frame three, as he moved 3–2 ahead.
 Pang tied the scores at 3–3 with a century of 137, but Higgins clinched the decider with a 45 break.